-Prior to testing the school will asked to sign a Statement of Understanding and Consent to drug/Alcohol screen.
+Prior to testing, the school will sign a Statement of Understanding and Consent to drug/Alcohol screen.

-If it determined that student cannot safely continue assigned tasks, the student will not be allowed to return to the clinical setting that day, regardless of whether the student is tested or not.
-School personnel will arrange for safe transportation for the student.
-Under no circumstance will the student be allowed to leave alone if reasonable suspicion is suspected.
+If it is determined that a student cannot safely continue assigned tasks, the student will not be allowed to return to the clinical setting that day, regardless of whether the student is tested or not.

 The positive result may affect the students' status within the program, up to and including dismissal for academic reasons.
-A second or confirmation test can be ran to substantiate a positive result.
-If the positive result indicates a violation of the institutions' social disciplinary policy the test result will be discussed immediately with the Student Services Councilor.
+If the positive result indicates a violation of the institution's social disciplinary policy the test result will be discussed immediately with the Student Services Councilor.
 If the Drug/Alcohol test is positive, the student can be terminated from the nursing program.
 If the student refuses to submit the testing, this will be considered a positive result and termination will be implemented.
 The student will also be provided with information for counseling and rehabilitation.
 The student shall incur the cost of all testing done, on a reasonable suspicion basis.
-Failure to meet financial obligations at any time during the PN Program may and can result in inability to continue or complete the program.